-There can be many reasons why a website may display less targeted ads or no ads at all.
+There can be many reasons why a site may display less targeted ads or no ads at all.
 Below is a list of the most common issues.

-Problems with indexing your siteOur system has not yet crawled all the pages of your website.
+Problems with indexing your siteOur system has not yet crawled all the pages of your site

 If the AdSense crawler hasn't ever visited your site, it may take up to 48 hours or more before the crawler visits and gathers content from that page.
-In the meantime, you may see that ads are displayed as a transparent boxes or contain any alternative ad or color specified in the ad code or ads that are only slightly relevant.
+In the meantime, you may see ads that are displayed as transparent boxes or ads that are only slightly relevant.

 Note: Our crawler indexes by URL and therefore considers http://site.com and http://www.site.com different URLs.
 Because our crawler will visit these URLs separately, you may notice that ads appear differently on these pages.

 If the AdSense crawler isn't able to access your page, we'll alert you by showing a crawler error.
 You can view crawler errors on the Account settings page of your account, in the "Access & authorization" section.
 Learn more about crawler errors and how to resolve them.

 If your site is using a robots.txt file, the AdSense crawler may be blocked from crawling your pages and determining their content.
 Learn how to grant our crawler access in your robots.txt file